Your symptoms are real-get menopause care

 Lifestyle Changes

-Making good lifestyle choices can benefit your mood, quality of life, and wellness.
+Making healthy lifestyle choices can benefit your mood, quality of life, and wellness.

 Whether you become more anxious after starting the menopause transition or are uneasy just thinking about the onset, there’s a notable connection between perimenopause and anxiety.